 The recent $57.1 million verdict against Johnson & Johnson over its defective vaginal mesh devices did more than produce a large award for a plaintiff who suffered permanent injury.
 It also raised awareness among many more women across the country who may endure permanent and severe pain as a result of having the products surgically implanted.

 Millions of women worldwide have had vaginal mesh implants to treat urinary leakage or organ prolapse, with many reporting problems either immediately after surgery or in subsequent years.
-Some 135,000 have files lawsuits.
+Some 135,000 have filed lawsuits.

 The TVT and TVT-S devices at issue in her case were produced by Johnson & Johnson subsidiary Ethicon Inc., but problems have arisen with other mesh products made by Ethicon and pelvic mesh products made by other companies.
 The unanimous verdict was the fifth and largest multi-million dollar award against J&J in a pelvic mesh product lawsuit that went to verdict.